lorencig/Science-Assistant-Agent/README.md

 pip install -r requirements.txt
 ```

 ### 3\.
-Configure Environment
+Configure Environment & Secrets

-Create a `.env` file in the root directory or add secrets to your github if you want to run it via it.
-You will need your API keys here (see the **Appendix** below for how to get the Gmail token).
+Option A: For Local Testing Create a `.env` file in the root directory:

 ```bash
 GEMINI_API_KEY="your_google_ai_studio_key"